algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 The purpose of this document is to define and account the different testing strategies that will be employed throughout the project, as well as a link to the result of those strategies.

-See the Functional Specifications for a detailed account of the project's functionalities.
-See the Technical Specifications for a detailed account of the project's technical aspect.
+See the Functional Specifications for a detailed account of the project's functionalities. (insert link) See the Technical Specifications for a detailed account of the project's technical aspect. (insert link)

 ---